Buick GL8: 2020 facelift

-Originally revealed as the Buick GL8 Avenir concept during the 2019 Shanghai Auto Show, the production GL8 ES Lu Zun and GL8 Avenir facelift was revealed in March 2020.
-The GL8 facelift is available with a four-seat layout, six-seat layout, and seven-seat configurations.
+Originally revealed as the Buick GL8 Avenir concept during the 2019 Shanghai Auto Show, the production GL8 ES Lu Zun (GL8 ES陆尊 (GL8 ES Land First-Class)) and GL8 Avenir (别克GL8艾维亚) facelift was revealed in March 2020.
+The GL8 Avenir and ES Lu Zun facelift is available with a four (Avenir only), six (Avenir only) and seven-seat configurations.
 Technology is a significant focus for the post-facelift GL8, including the 12.3-inch integrated display and Buick's eConnect 3.0 connectivity technology and head-up display.
+It uses an updated turbocharged 2.0-liter engine now paired with a 9-speed automatic transmission, and is badged 653T.
+In mid-2021, the engine was updated to use a 48-volt mild hybrid system.